cakephp/debug_kit/docs/en/index.rst

 ------------------------

-In order to preview emails before sending them, you need to create a preview class that defines the receipient and required template variables for your mailer methods::
+In order to preview emails before sending them, you need to create a preview class that defines the recipient and required template variables for your mailer methods::

     // in src/Mailer/Preview/WelcomePreview.php